UPPMAX/HPC-python/docs/day1/interactive.rst

 Some users develop Python code in a line-by-line fashion.

 - These users typically want to run a (calculation-heavy) script frequently, to test if the code works.
-- However, scheduling each new line is too slow, as it can take minutes before the new code is run.
+- However, scheduling each new line is too slow, as it can take minutes (or sometimes hours) before the new code is run.
 - Instead, there is a way to directly work with such code: use an interactive session.

 Some other users want to run programs that